compilers-course-materials/design1/README.md

 ## 1. ANF and If

-Consider the following changes to ANF:
+Consider the alternate version of Boa provided in `if-alternate-anf.ml`.
+The following changes were made:

-1. Move `CIf` to the `aexpr` datatype:
+1. Moved `CIf` to the `aexpr` datatype:

     ```
     type aexpr =